FOSSEE/nghdl/Windows/README.md

 	- .gitignore
     - GHDLside.md
     - Workflow.md
-    - ngspice-nghdl.tar.xz (Move it outside the folder as it is required later on)
+    - nghdl-simulator-source.tar.xz (Move it outside the folder as it is required later on)

 3. Place this **nghdl** folder containing `src` folder, `Example` folder, `LICENSE` file and `README.md` under folder named `eSim`.